What is Git/GitHub?

 so that we can write a longer message.

-Having made a commit, we now have a permanent record of what was changed, along with metadata about who made the commit and at what time.
+Having made a commit, we now have a permanent record of what was changed, and git has also recorded some additional metadata: who made the commit (you!) and when the commit was made (timestamp).
+You are building a mini-history of your process of working with the files in this directory.

 More on the Staging Area